automata-network/docs/docs/anydao/guide.md

 - Head to the [Automata Faucet](./spec.md#faucet).
 You may need to login via a Twitter account
 - Choose ContextFree under the Network drop-down field
 ![](../assets/anydao/faucet.png)
-- Input your ContextFree wallet address and click Submit.
+- Input your ContextFree wallet address and click Submit
 - 10 CTX tokens will be sent to your account.
-You can also check this on our [dashboard](./spec.md#explorer).
+You can also check this on our [dashboard](./spec.md#explorer)

 ## Interface layout
 - Let's take a look at the [AnyDAO](https://anydao.app) [frontend](./spec.md#frontend)